fumiya-kume/cca/README.md

 1. **Fetches Issue Details**: Uses `gh issue view` to retrieve the issue information
-2. **Generates Code**: Calls the Claude API via `curl` to produce a solution based on the issue details
+2. **Generates Code**: Uses the `claude` CLI to request a solution from the Claude API based on the issue details
 3. **Applies Changes**: Writes the generated files to your local repository
 4. **Runs Verification**: Executes `.cca/verify.sh` to validate the changes
 5. **Handles Failures**: If verification fails, asks Claude to fix the errors